 2. Entering The State Of Ihram

-The spiritual transformation into a more holy person, known as Ihram, is the first step in performing the Hajj rite.
+The spiritual transformation into a pure state, known as Ihram, is the first step in performing the Hajj rite.
 While in ihram, men must wear two identical white, seamless garments: one wrapped around the waist and falling to below the knee, and the other slung over the left shoulder and fastened at the right side.

 Meanwhile, women must adhere to the Islamic requirements for public attire, but can leave their hands and faces exposed.
 Sandals are the only acceptable kind of footwear, and both men and women are required to wear them.
 When a pilgrim assumes the Ihram state, he or she must refrain from specific behaviors, such as: